 Administration of Elementary and Secondary Education Ph.D.

-Our program prepares you to be an instructional administrator and leader in K-12 settings.
-We prepare engaged, collaborative, and effective leaders through the integration of theory, reflection, and applied leadership opportunities.
-Our program considers school leadership to be an intellectual, moral, and craft practice.
+Want to be an instructional administrator and leader in K-12 settings?
+Our program prepares engaged, collaborative, and effective leaders through the integration of theory, reflection, and applied leadership opportunities.
+We consider school leadership to be an intellectual, moral, and craft practice.
 You will develop your leadership capacity through collaboration, shared decision-making processes, and a focus on student learning and achievement.

 The Ph.D. program is flexible.
 You and your advisor work together to determine the best set of courses for you to take.
 The general distribution of coursework is as follows: